-- Provide technical assistance. - Development of Effective Leaders in State Fish and Wildlife Agencies. - Expand knowledge and understanding of wildlife management by agency Boards of Commissioners, members of State legislatures, and members of Congress to expand understanding of the basic principles of fish and wildlife management and agency governance.

-B. Conservation Education
+- Development of Effective Leaders in State Fish and Wildlife Agencies. - Expand knowledge and understanding of wildlife management such as the North American Model of Wildlife Management, by agency Boards of Commissioners, members of State legislatures, and members of Congress to expand understanding of the basic principles of fish and wildlife management and agency governance. - B. Conservation Education Proposals addressing this Strategic Priority must directly explain how the project focuses on accomplishments or findings of state agency work supported by the Wildlife Restoration Act and Sport Fish Restoration Act.
+Communicating this information to a specific or broad audience must help state agencies regionally or nationally achieve conservation and management objectives for wild birds and mammals, sport fish and/or habitats that support these species, or agency objectives related to hunter, recreational target shooter, angler or aquatic education.

-- Education that highlights fish and wildlife are public trust resources managed by governmental agencies (Federal, Tribal, or State). - Education that highlights regulations are necessary for natural resource conservation. - Education that highlights the health and well-being of fish and wildlife and depends on the quality of their environment. - Education that highlights fish and wildlife can be conserved and restored through science-based management that considers the needs of humans as well as fish and wildlife. - Education that connects how a person's culture affects their view and use of fish, wildlife, and habitats. - Education that highlights how the distribution and abundance of fish and wildlife provide significant economic benefits. - Education that connects how everyone impacts fish and wildlife and their habitats, and as human populations grow, impacts on natural resources increase. - Education that highlights regulated hunting, fishing, and trapping are important tools for managing some fish and wildlife populations and habitats. - Education that highlights fish and wildlife-based recreation benefits participants and increases advocacy for conservation. - Education that highlights responsible users of fish, wildlife, and the outdoors respect the rights and property of others. - Education that highlights how State fish and wildlife management is funded primarily through hunting, fishing, and trapping licenses and federal excise taxes collected from the sale of hunting, target shooting, and fishing equipment and motorboat fuels. - Education that highlights wildlife-based activities, such as hunting, fishing, viewing, and photography, provides people with outdoor recreation and generates billions for the economy. - Education highlighting the future of fish and wildlife conservation requires additional funding from a broad-based constituency. - Enhance the public's understanding of water resources, aquatic life forms, and sport fishing, and develop responsible attitudes and ethics toward the aquatic environment. - Promote conservation and responsible use of the aquatic resources of the United States (U.S.). - Supporting Law, Graduate, and Undergraduate Students' Study of Legal Principles and Professional Experience in Conservation Law and Policy and Providing Opportunities for Practicing Lawyers and Judges' Continuing Legal Education on Conservation Law
+- Education that highlights fish and wildlife are public trust resources managed by governmental agencies (Federal, Tribal, or State). - Education that highlights regulations are necessary for natural resource conservation. - Education that highlights the health and well-being of fish and wildlife and depends on the quality of their environment. - Education that highlights regulated hunting, fishing, and trapping are important tools for managing some fish and wildlife populations and habitats. - Education that highlights how fish and wildlife-based recreation benefits participants and increases support for conservation. - Education that highlights responsible users of fish, wildlife, and the outdoors respect the rights and property of others. - Education that highlights how State fish and wildlife management is funded primarily through hunting, fishing, and trapping licenses and federal excise taxes collected from the sale of hunting, target shooting, and fishing equipment and motorboat fuels. - Education that highlights wildlife-based activities, such as hunting, fishing, viewing, and photography, provides people with outdoor recreation and generates billions for the economy. - Enhance the public's understanding of water resources, aquatic life forms, and sport fishing, and develop responsible attitudes and ethics toward the aquatic environment. - Promote conservation and responsible use of the aquatic resources of the United States (U.S.). - Supporting the introduction and or expansion of conservation law in law schools.